ovgu-FINken/driving_swarm_docker/README.md

 **For Linux users:** to avoid permission issues, don't change the path `/home/docker/workspace` to anything else.

+To access a shell in the container, you can use `docker-compose exec dev bash`

 ## Build & start the container directly from the repository

 This is only needed when making changes to the Docker images themselves, and will take a long time.